Net Metering for Renewable Energy Resources

 In addition to the submitting the above information, the following requirements must be met:

-Have a single manual disconnect for the entire renewable facility at a service, approved by the utility on the outside (available to Energy 24 hours a day with no notice)
+- Have a single labeled manual disconnect for the entire renewable facility at a service, approved by the utility on the outside (available to Energy 24 hours a day with no notice) information on labeling requirements.

 Net Metering Billing